A Formal Separation Between Strategic and Nonstrategic Behavior: Introduction

-So far so good; the catch comes when we start getting fancy with the definition of level-0 agents.
-In most work in the literature, the issue does not come up; level-0 behavior is defined simply as uniform randomization.
-However, recent work has shown that model performance can be substantially improved by allowing for richer level-0 specifications \citep{wright-ec,hartford16}.
-This raises the question of how rich these specifications should be allowed to become, before level-$0$ stops being plausible as a description of nonstrategic behavior. \citet{wright-ec} followed the tradition described earlier, saying that a strategic agent's behavior can depend on an explicit, probabilistic belief about the other agents' actions while a non-strategic agent's behavior must not: \begin{quotation} In this work, we refer to agents that form explicit beliefs about the beliefs and/or behaviors of the other agents as ``strategic,'' and agents that do not reason about other agents in this way as ``nonstrategic'', hence the oxymoronic-seeming ``nonstrategic strategy''. \end{quotation} But this argument has a crucial weakness: just because a proposed level-0 behavior can be written without reference to beliefs about other agents' strategies, we cannot conclude that there does not exist another, equivalent way of writing it that does depend on such beliefs.
-Things get even worse if one aspires to learn the level-0 specification directly from data, effectively optimizing over a space of specifications, as in \citep{hartford16}: the task now becomes reassuring a skeptic that no point in this space corresponds to behavior that could somehow be rewritten in strategic terms.
+Being able to make a sharp distinction between strategic and nonstrategic behavior matters particularly in the context of a prominent family of predictive models from behavioral game theory that describe \emph{iterative strategic reasoning}, including the level-$k$ \citep{nagel95,costagomes01,crawford10}, cognitive hierarchy \citep{camerer04cognitive}, and quantal cognitive hierarchy models \citep[e.g.,][]{wright17}.
+In all of these models, some agents are strategic in a boundedly rational sense, performing a finite number of recursive steps of reasoning about the behavior of other agents, ultimately terminating in reasoning about so-called level-$0$ agents, who are assumed to be nonstrategic.
+Level-$0$ behavior is frequently defined simply as uniform randomization.
+However, the predictive performance of such models can often be substantially improved by allowing for richer level-$0$ specifications \citep{wright-ec,wright-jair}.
+For example, one could specify that level-$0$ agents act to maximize the utility of their worst case (maxmin) or of their best case (maxmax).
+Because these rules require only the acting agent's utilities as inputs (and not those of any of the other agents), it seems clear that they are nonstrategic.
+But just because a proposed level-$0$ behavior can be written without reference to beliefs about other agents' strategies, we cannot conclude that there does not exist another, equivalent way of writing it that does depend on such beliefs.
+For example, the maxmax rule just described can also be expressed as a best response to the belief that the opposing agents will play actions that make it possible for the acting agent to achieve their best-case outcome.
+Things get even worse if one aspires to learn the level-$0$ specification directly from data, effectively optimizing over a space of specifications \citep{hartford16}: the task now becomes reassuring a skeptic that no point in this space corresponds to behavior that could somehow be rewritten in strategic terms.